DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 - [BPAY setup](Setup/ACCOUNTS-PAYABLE/BPAY-payment.md)
 - [BPAY processing](Processing/Accounts-Payable/BPAY-payment.md)

-## Accounts payable - Payment advice report
+## Payment advice report

 A custom-built report has been developed to provide a Payment advice to vendors upon processing an EFT payment run.
 The report will show the vendor bank account details where the payment is deposited as well as the invoice numbers paid, what amount and what discount applied.
 This remittance advice report works in conjunction with the Smart Send function.

 - [Vendor payments setup](Setup/ACCOUNTS-PAYABLE/Vendor-payments.md)

-## Accounts payable - Vendor bank account changes workflow
+## Vendor bank account changes workflow

 Finance utilities have added additional fields to **Vendor approval** and **Vendor bank account approval** on the **Accounts payable parameters**. <br>
 This provides companies the option to submit changes to these fields to the standard vendor approval workflows.
 - [Vendor bank account changes worklow setup](Setup/ACCOUNTS-PAYABLE/Vendor-bank-account-changes-workflow.md)

-## Accounts payable - Save electronic reporting file to secure location
+## Save electronic reporting file to secure location

 Modification allows users to automatically save the electronic reporting file to a secure location like ftp, ftps, sftp or azure blob.
 - [Encryption/decryption](Setup/ENCRYPTION/Encryption-decryption.md) - where the export file should be encrypted